-The upgrade procedure for Project Quay depends on the type of installation you are using.
+The upgrade procedure for Project Quay depends on the type of installation that you are using.

 The Project Quay Operator provides a simple method to deploy and manage a Project Quay cluster.
-This is the preferred procedure for deploying Project Quay on OpenShift.
+This is the preferred procedure for deploying Project Quay on OpenShift Container Platform.

 The Project Quay Operator should be upgraded using the Operator Lifecycle Manager (OLM) as described in the section "Upgrading Quay using the Quay Operator".